gvwilson/thirdbit/src/fiction/bear/index.md

 "All right," he promised.
 "It'lls stay our secret."

-The sun was sitting on the horizon like a fat yellow hen by the time Ghorahj came into view.
+The sun was sitting on the horizon like a fat yellow hen by the time Ghohraj came into view.
 The town was twenty times the size of Stale, but seemed small to Noxy after some of the cities she had flown over.